Kevin J. Murphy (professor)

 Kevin James Murphy (born 1957) is a professor at the University of Southern California.
 Since 2006, Murphy has held the Kenneth L. Trefftzs Chair in Finance at the USC Marshall School of Business.
-He is also a Professor of Law at the USC Gould School of Law and Professor of Economics at USC's College of Letters, Arts & Science.
+He is also a professor of law at the USC Gould School of Law and Professor of Economics at USC's College of Letters, Arts & Science.

 Career

 Before teaching at USC, Kevin Murphy was a professor at the Harvard Business School and the University of Rochester's William E. Simon Graduate School of Business Administration.

-The Institute for Scientific Information's Web of Knowledge compiles a Highly Cited list composed of the most highly cited individuals within each of 21 broad subject categories; Kevin J. Murphy has been listed under Economics/Business since at least 2003.
+The Institute for Scientific Information's Web of Knowledge compiles a Highly Cited list composed of the most highly cited individuals within each of 21 broad subject categories; Murphy has been listed under Economics/Business since at least 2003.

-Kevin Murphy is a member of the American Economic Association and an associate editor of the Journal of Corporate Finance and Journal of Financial Economics.
-He received his PhD in Economics from the University of Chicago in 1984 and his BA, summa cum laude, from the University of California, Los Angeles in 1979.
+Murphy is a member of the American Economic Association and an associate editor of the Journal of Corporate Finance and Journal of Financial Economics.
+He received his PhD in economics from the University of Chicago in 1984 and his BA, summa cum laude, from the University of California, Los Angeles in 1979.